timetag/timetag.github.io/docs/actions.rst

 .. note::
     Please note that features that requires ``import`` , ``exec`` or file I/O are not available.
 Calling built-in actions in embedded code is not currently supported.

     However, a limited subset of numpy function is imported with `np`.
-    Here is an example for generating random numbers on transtion from a to b.

 Examples
 ....

+Here is an example for generating random numbers on transtion from a to b.
+You can then emit signal using the result from the embedded Python code, which might be useful for monte calor simulations.

 .. code::